let-Hazel/Java-full-course/src/main/java/module03/README.md

 ---

-## Your Task
+# ✅ What You Must Do

 For this module, you must:

-* Understand when to use each loop type
+- Understand when to use each loop type
-* Choose the correct loop structure per problem
+- Select the correct loop structure for each problem
-* Handle stopping conditions correctly
+- Handle stopping conditions properly
-* Avoid infinite loops
+- Avoid infinite loops
-* Process arrays accurately
+- Process arrays accurately
-* Apply `break` and `continue` where required
+- Apply `break` and `continue` where required
-* Return exact expected outputs
+- Return exact expected outputs
+- Handle all edge cases
-* Pass all unit tests successfully
+- Pass all unit tests successfully

 ---

-## Your Goal

-For each function:

-* Use valid Java syntax
-* Select appropriate loop type (`for`, `while`, `do-while`)
-* Implement correct stopping logic
-* Handle edge cases carefully
-* Maintain correct counting logic
-* Format outputs exactly as required
-* Ensure all tests pass

----

-## How to Run Your Tests
+# 🧪 How to Run Your Tests

 ### Run all tests: